 The Request includes a detailed assessment and justification of the proposed variation in accordance with the relevant guidelines and relevant planning principles and judgements issued by the NSW Land and Environment Court.
-In the circumstances of this case, flexibility in the application of the height development standard should be applied.
+In the circumstances of this case, flexibility in the application of Clause 8.2 should be accepted.